 For months, Israel has been “on the brink” of war with Lebanese Hezbollah and Iran.
 That threshold may now have been crossed.
 On July 30, the Israel Defense Forces (IDF) acknowledged killing Lebanese Hezbollah official Fuad Shukr in Beirut, the commander they claim is responsible for the rocket attack over the weekend that killed a dozen children in the Israeli-controlled Golan Heights.
-Twelve hours later, Hamas’s political leader Ismail Haniyeh was killed in an airstrike at his residence in northern Tehran after attending the inauguration of Iranian President Masoud Pezeshkian.
+Twelve hours later, Hamas’s political leader Ismail Haniyeh was reportedly killed by a bomb smuggled into a residence in northern Tehran after he attended the inauguration of Iranian President Masoud Pezeshkian.
+(Earlier news reported the attack was by an airstrike, and Iranian state outlets had immediately said the attack was by a “projectile from the air.”)

 The attacks have elevated tensions at a time when the region is teetering on the edge of all-out war.
 But escalation is not inevitable.
 Through strategic diplomacy and the clear communication of red lines, there is a rapidly closing window of opportunity to pull all sides back from the precipice.